Fall, Spring, Academic Year

 Click the Application tab

 As of the fall 2012 semester, this program will be put on hold until the student exchange balance between the UI and ECNU has been rectified.
-If interested in any activity on this exchange, please email program advisor Sterling Bacher.
+If interested in any activity on this exchange, please schedule an appointment with the program advisor by calling the Study Abroad office at 319-335-0353.

 The University of Iowa's Chinese Department has approved a student exchange with East China Normal University in Shanghai, China.
 Students may enroll in ECNU's international language program and study Mandarin Chinese in one of China's most dynamic destinations.
 Study alongside other international students while exploring the unique international flavor of Chinese culture in Shanghai.